-(ANEMONE X HYBRIDA)
+(ANEMONE X HYBRIDA) grow in any garden soil, but

 Will grow in any garden soil, but avoid excessive winter wet.
 Prefers medium to moist, acidic to neutral soil.
 Dislikes being moved around.
 Mulch to keep roots cool and preserve moisture, avoiding the crown.
 Water regularly during first growing season to establish an extensive root system.
 For a tidy appearance, remove old foliage before new leaves emerge.